gayled/MSWebDev/lesson-34-linking-an-image-to-another-website-using-anchor-tags.md

-## Linking an Image to Another Website Using Anchor Tags
+## Lesson 3.4 Linking an Image to Another Website Using Anchor Tags

 You can turn an image into a hyperlink by nesting the src tag for your image within anchor tags.